Inverness Castle was built on the site of an earlier fortress in 1835 and sits on a low cliff

 View northwards from the top of the tower viewpoint

-From Easter to October, the tower is open from 11am to 6pm daily (extended to 10am to 7pm in June, July and August).
+From April to October the tower is open from 11am to 6pm daily (extended to 10am to 7pm in June, July and August).

 It costs £5 for adults and £3 for children to visit the tower and access the viewing platform.

 There are 95 steps to the top.
 You are given a map with info about the landmarks and historic buildings you can see.

 Looking norwards over the River Ness you can see Ben Wyvis on the horizon, and Kessock Bridge over to the Black Isle, as well as the Moray Firth to the east.

 This new visitor attraction includes a video about the history of Inverness (with some drone footage from the top), and 2 animations (about the Brahan Seer and St Columba).
 There's also a wee gift shop.